- HUPD Response to a Reported Incident of Sexual Assault, Dating Violence, Domestic Violence, or Stalking

 If You Believe an Incident of Sexual Assault, Domestic Violence, Dating Violence, or Stalking Has Occurred

 If you are in immediate danger and need help or want to speak to a specially trained officer about your situation, call the HUPD at 617-495-1212.
 When you report an incident to HUPD, you will be provided with immediate physical protection and transportation to a medical facility if necessary.
 You are not making a commitment to file charges or to testify in court.
-If you are uncertain whether a situation constitutes an offense, you should consult with either the HUPD, the Office of Sexual Assault Prevention and Response (OSAPR), the Office for Sexual and Gender-Based Dispute Resolution (ODR), University Health Services (UHS), a staff member at your School, Department or Unit, or another helping resource to get support and information.
+If you are uncertain whether a situation constitutes a criminal offense and/or a violation of the University’s Sexual and Gender-Based Harassment Policy (which covers sexual assault, domestic violence, dating violence and stalking), you should consult with either the HUPD, the Office of Sexual Assault Prevention and Response (OSAPR), the Office for Sexual and Gender-Based Dispute Resolution (ODR), University Health Services (UHS).
+You may also reach out to a staff member at your School, Department or Unit, or another helping resource to get support and information.

 You are strongly encouraged to report instances of sexual assault, domestic violence, dating violence, or stalking to HUPD, though you have the right to choose not to make a report.
 Upon request, other University officials will assist you in notifying HUPD and/or local police.
 If you report that you have been the victim of dating violence, domestic violence, sexual assault or stalking, whether on or off campus, you will be provided with a written explanation of your rights and options as well as resources and services available both at Harvard and in the community.
 If you believe an incident of sexual assault, domestic violence, dating violence, or stalking has occurred, the HUPD strongly recommends that you: